 Trout Lake on the West Fork Foss Lake Trail

 The collection of switchbacks switches off between shaded and full sun.
 We definitely took advantage of the shaded parts.
-Once Malachite Falls are in view, the initial journey upwards is about half way done.
-There’s a beautiful foot bridge 5.0 miles in that’s great for filling up water and taking a few pictures.
+Once Malachite Falls is in view, the initial journey upwards is about halfway done.
+There’s a beautiful footbridge 5.0 miles in that’s great for filling up water and taking a few pictures.

 Exploren Borgen on the Foot Bridge on the West Fork Foss Lakes Trail

-Continuing on, there’s a short trek up to Copper Lake.
+Continuing on a half mile, it’s a short trek up to Copper Lake.
 There’s a rather wide stream that requires crossing.
+This is the outlet of Copper Lake that connects to Lake Malachite.
 There are enough large rocks to jump to that you won’t have to put your feet in the water.
 The lake is pristine.
 Brilliant blue water with a spectacular rocky backdrop and waterfalls cascading down the sheer cliffs.
 Many people were stopping here to set up camp or take a quick dip in the lake.
 While one of the biggest lakes on the trail, campsites were extremely limited.
 Most of the available campsites were right on the trail.

 Camping at Little Heart Lake